-And there are many other ways that conversational AI, through chatbots and virtual assistants, can be used to gain an all-important competitive edge.
+And there are many other ways that conversational AI, through to chatbots and virtual assistants, can be used to gain an all-important competitive edge.
 Here are just a few:

 - Cost-efficiency: chatbots can interact with thousands of customers simultaneously, significantly cutting costs compared to humans and providing much greater value for money.

-- Actionable customer insights: AI-powered tools can capture and interpret conversational data, providing insights that businesses can use to better understand their customers and meet their needs.
+- Actionable customer insights: AI-powered tools can capture and interpret conversational data, providing insights that businesses can use to better understand their customers and meet their business needs.

 But these issues are quickly becoming less apparent as the technology continues to evolve.
-The bottom line is that conversational AI has the potential to transform many areas of business across multiple sectors, equipping businesses with everything they need to get an edge over the competition.
+The bottom line is that conversational AI has the potential to transform many areas of the business, across multiple sectors, equipping businesses with everything they need to get an edge over the competition.
 The big question is, how can you get started?

 Adding a competitive edge

 For any enterprise, the first step must always be to scope out and validate key hypotheses before AI delivery.
 This typically involves a combination of journey mapping, technical feasibility, content analysis, channel strategy and user testing to define the most effective implementation approach.

 This is an important step, as conversational AI must be integrated into an overall digital strategy.
 Taking the time to build and test the business case up front with your chosen vendor and key internal stakeholders will save a lot of time and effort in the long run.

 Once your strategy is in place, you can move on to the design and development phase.
 Start training your system and testing its natural language capabilities in multiple conversations, across your key channels.
 This will help you work out any kinks and ensure that the system is able to address both your customers’ needs and your company’s goals.